 Warwick Seattle Hotel

-Offering a cruise package, the Warwick Hotel is a strong choice for before or after your cruise.
+Offering a cruise shuttle package, the Warwick Hotel is a strong choice for before or after your cruise.
 The “No Ship!” package include a room, full breakfast, and one-way transportation to either Pier 66 or 91, depending on where you cruise from.
-Just be prepared, the high-end hotel is not cheap!
+Just be prepared, the high-end hotel can be a little pricey.

 Crowne Plaza Seattle Downtown